descender76/cpp_proposals/function_ref/make_function_ref_more_functional.md

 ## Example implementation

-The most up-to-date implementation, created by Jarrad Waterloo, is available on Github
+The most up-to-date implementation, created by Jarrad Waterloo, is available on `Github` [^functionrefprime]

 ## Acknowledgments